robertacanton/PythonII_Week8/README.md

 ```
 Practice Exercise

-Write a Python script that asks a user to input three different kinds of variables, using three separate
+Write a Python script that asks a user to input three different kinds of variables, using three
-input() commands.
-Then use string formatting to print out the values of all three variables in one string.
+separate input() commands.
+Then use string formatting to print out the values of all three
+variables in one string.
+Please do this in a Jupyter notebook.
 ```

 ## Getting help from Python